Current Affairs-Topics

 Exam Tip:

-• Memorize key figures: 5000 e-buses, 2299 e-autos, 7 million trees, and IIT Kanpur collaboration
+• Memorize key figures: 5000 e-buses, 2299 e-autos, 7 million trees, and IIT Kanpur collaboration.

-• Understand the multi-sector strategy: Tech, transport, greenery, waste, construction
+• Understand the multi-sector strategy: Tech, transport, greenery, waste, construction.

 Quick Recap: Related Keywords Covered

-• Air quality improvement Delhi
+• Air quality improvement in Delhi

 • Pollution control initiatives 2025